Raghuram672/Self-Signed-Certificate/README.md

 openssl genpkey -algorithm RSA -out rootCA.key -aes256 openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 3650 -out rootCA.pem
 ```
+- **When you run the first command, it may ask for a passphrase.
+Keep it simple and remember it, as you'll need it later.**

+- **When you run the second command, OpenSSL will prompt you to enter several details for the root certificate.
+These fields are used to describe the root certificate authority (CA).
+Here’s what each prompt means, along with suggestions for what to enter:**

+- Country Name (2 letter code): Enter your country code (e.g., IN for india).
+- State or Province Name (full name): Enter the full name of your state or province (e.g., Karnataka).
+- Locality Name (e.g., city): Enter your city (e.g., Bangalore).
+- Organization Name (e.g., company): Enter your organization’s name (e.g., Random Access Ram).
+- Organizational Unit Name (e.g., section): Enter the department or unit name (e.g., IT Department), or leave blank if none.
+- Common Name (e.g., server FQDN or YOUR name): Enter a unique name for the CA (e.g., MyCompany Root CA or localhost).
+- Email Address: Optionally, enter an email address, or leave blank if not required.

 ### 2. Generate the Server Key